State-specific complaint process

 As part of Columbia College's (College) commitment to quality, the College values feedback from its students and believes students should be able to discuss problems or concerns free from dress or retaliation.
 The College is committed to providing students with an avenue to work with College officials toward amicable resolutions.
 The College believes engaging in this process can also be an inherently valuable educational experience for students and can help prepare students to address issues in a professional and productive manner after they leave the College.
 Columbia College's policies and procedures for student complaints are listed below.

 - Title IX and the Sexual Harassment Policy

 - Non-Discrimination and Equal Opportunity Policy

 - External Agency and Entity Complaint Reporting Policy

-Victoria Steel, Director of Institutional Compliance, is the Ombuds contact for Columbia College.
-The Ombuds will coordinate investigations with appropriate parties related to college matters such as academic or non-academic, employment, facilities, financial aid, etc. For such matters, please email CCCompliance@CCIS.edu or call (573) 875-7792.
+Dr. Victoria Steel, Director of Institutional Compliance, is the Ombuds contact for Columbia College.
+The Ombuds will coordinate investigations with appropriate parties related to compliance with standards of practice, stated policies, procedures, and regulations.
+For such matters, please email CCCompliance@ccis.edu or call (573) 875-7792.

 Columbia College has been approved to participate in the National Council for State Authorization Reciprocity Agreements.

 State Authorization Reciprocity Agreement (SARA) is a national initiative to provide more access to online courses while maintaining compliance standards with state regulatory agencies.
 SARA allows institutions to provide online courses outside of their own state borders by seeking and maintaining state approvals via a streamlined process.
 To learn more about SARA, please visit the SARA website.